datapopalliance/Module-2.5-Survey-data-mining-with-a-gender-perspective/README.md

-# unw-liberia
+# Facebook MOOC

-This repository contains all the analysis, databases and cleaning functions used for P066 UN Women Liberia 2021.
+This repository contains all the analysis, databases and cleaning functions used for f020 Facebook MOOC 2021.

 ## Version and Requirements